Biography

 Artist Statement:

-My work explores the relationship between memory and image.
-The question, “Is this an image of a memory or a memory of an image?”, is central to my practice, as I explore how images can both corrupt and preserve memories.
+My work examines the connection between image and memory.
+In my work, I examine how images can both corrode and preserve memories, and the question, "Is this an image of a memory or a memory of an image?" is fundamental to my work.

-Painting best represents this metamorphosis of experience becoming image.
-In my work, image has become the memorialisation of a moment gone and my painting techniques capture that very haunting idea of the image being a spiritual entity of an experience.
+The best way to capture this metamorphosis of experience into image is through painting.
+My painting techniques capture the very haunting idea of the image being a spiritual entity of an experience.
+In my work, the image has become the memorialisation of a moment gone.